alandixon/Android_Usefuls/README.md

 Look at the adapter properties, specifically "Internet Protocol Version 4 (TCP/IPv4)".
 <br> If manual DNS settings are enabled, the DNS servers need to be the Google ones: 8.8.8.8 and 8.8.4.4.
 <br> From https://stackoverflow.com/questions/50670547/android-emulator-wifi-connected-with-no-internet/52765004#52765004
-<br> I'm guessing this is Google trying to make sure yout DNS doesn't get poisoned
+<br> I'm guessing this is Google trying to make sure your DNS doesn't get poisoned

 ## Accessing Sqlite databases <a name="Sqlite"></a>